-If you are running TURN, the default post processor is for a Bridgeport machine.
+If you are running the Turning product component, the default post processor is for a Bridgeport machine.
 Follow the steps to change your post processor and generate the NC code.

-- 1. From the Manufacturing menu, select the Post Process option. - 2.
-In the Post Options dialog, click the Browse button to view available post processors.
+- 1 Select Manufacturing > Post Process from the menu.
+The Post Options dialog opens. - 2 In the Post Options dialog, click the Browse button to view available post processors.